datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ### GitHub

-Click the <strong>Enable</strong> button in the GitHub section.
+Click the **Enable** button in the GitHub section.
 You will be taken to github.com and asked in which account you want to install Ambassador DCP.
 Select the account in which you forked the rollouts-demo repo.
-On the new page that opens scroll down to the "Repository access" section, and click on <strong>Only select repositories</strong>.
+On the new page that opens scroll down to the "Repository access" section, and click on **Only select repositories**.
 Then click on the dropdown menu directly below this option and select your forked rollouts-demo repo.
-Click <strong>Save</strong> and you will be taken back to the Ambassador Cloud integrations page.
+Click **Save** and you will be taken back to the Ambassador Cloud integrations page.

 ### DockerHub
-Click the <strong>Enable</strong> button in the DockerHub section and enter your DockerHub username and an access token so that Ambassador Cloud can query for available image tags.
+Click the **Enable** button in the DockerHub section and enter your DockerHub username and an access token so that Ambassador Cloud can query for available image tags.
 You can <a href="https://hub.docker.com/settings/security" target="_blank">generate a DockerHub access token</a> via your hub.docker.com account security settings.

 ### GitLab
-Click the <strong>Enable</strong> button in the GitLab section and enter your GitLab token.
+Click the **Enable** button in the GitLab section and enter your GitLab token.
 You can <a href="https://gitlab.com/-/profile/personal_access_tokens" target="_blank">generate a personal access token</a> via your GitLab Profile Settings.
 <Alert severity="info">
-  You will need to make sure the <strong>api</strong> scope is selected when generating the token for the integration to work properly with your repository.
+  You will need to make sure the <strong>api</strong> scope is selected when generating the token for the integration to work properly with your repository.<br />
   If you are only using the GitLab Container Registry, you will only need to select the <strong>read_registry</strong> scope.
 </Alert>

 ## 6. Configure Argo CD

 From the Ambassador Cloud <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page, look for the service you want to Rollout and click on its card.
 The <a href="/docs/cloud/latest/service-catalog/concepts/hud/">Heads Up Display (HUD)</a> will show information about your service along with some actions.
-Click on the <strong>Rollout</strong> button to show the <strong>start rollout slideout</strong>.
-In there, click the <strong>Configure Argo for your service</strong> option and follow the instructions.
+Click on the **Rollout** button to show the **start rollout slideout** In there, click the **Configure Argo for your service** option and follow the instructions.
 This will:
 1. Generate a deployment key in your forked repository.
 1. Configure Argo CD with that deployment key to monitor your repository.
 1. Install an Argo CD Application that represents the selected service.